Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/feedforward.md

 ## Feedforward loops

-In the previous lesson, we saw that negative autoregulation can be used to speed up the response time of a protein to an external stimulus.
-The catch is that negative autoregulation can only be used if the protein is itself a transcription factor.
+In the [previous lesson](nar), we saw that negative autoregulation can be used to lower the response time of a protein to an external stimulus.
+But the cell can only use negative autoregulation to respond quickly if the autoregulated protein is itself a transcription factor.
 Only about 300 out of 4,400 total *E. coli* proteins are transcription factors[^tfNumber].
-Is there a simple way of speeding up a cell's ability to manufacture a protein if that protein is not a transcription factor?
+How can the cell speed up the manufacture of a proteinif that protein is not a transcription factor?

-The answer will lie in another small network motif called the **feedforward loop** (**FFL**).
-The FFL motif, shown in the figure below, is a network substructure in which *X* is connected to both *Y* and *Z*, and *Y* is connected to *Z*.
-In this sense, calling the FFL motif a "loop" is a misnomer.
-Rather, it is a small structure in which there are two "paths" from *X* to *Z*; one via direct regulation of *Z* by *X*, and another in which there is an intermediate transcription factor *Y*.
-This is why this motif is called *feedforward* rather than *feedback*.
+The answer lies in another transcription factor network motif called the **feedforward loop** (**FFL**).
+An FFL, shown in the figure below, is a network substructure in which *X* is connected to both *Y* and *Z*, and *Y* is connected to *Z*.
+Calling the FFL motif a "loop" is a misnomer.
+Rather, it is a small structure in which there are two paths from *X* to *Z*; one via direct regulation of *Z* by *X*, and another with an intermediate transcription factor *Y*.

 [![image-center](../assets/images/600px/feed-forward_loop.png){: .align-center width="300px"}](../assets/images/feed-forward_loop.png)
 The FFL motif. *X* regulates both *Y* and *Z*, and *Y* regulates *Z*.
 {: style="font-size: medium;"}

 Note that *X* and *Y* must be transcription factors because they have edges leading out from them, but *Z* does not have to be a transcription factor (and in fact typically is not).
-There are 42 FFLs in the transcription factor network of *E. coli*[^ffl], and we will pass the verification that this is a significant number of FFLs as an exercise at the end of the module.
+There are 42 FFLs in the transcription factor network of *E. coli*[^ffl]; we leave the verification that this number is significant as an exercise at the end of the module.

-Furthermore, recall that every edge of a transcription factor network is assigned a "+" or a "-" sign based on whether the interaction corresponds to activation or repression, respectively.
-Accordingly, there are eight different types of FFLs, depending on the labels of the three edges in this motif.
+Recall that every edge of a transcription factor network is assigned a sign based on whether the regulation represented by the edge corresponds to activation or repression, respectively.
+Accordingly, since an FFL involves three different regulation events, there are 2<sup>3</sup> = 8 different types of FFLs.

 Among the 42 total FFLs in the *E. coli* transcription factor network, five of them have the structure below, in which the edges connecting *X* to *Y* and *X* to *Z* are assigned a "+" and the edge connecting *Y* to *Z* is assigned a "-".
 This specific form of the FFL motif is  called a **type-1 incoherent feedforward loop**.
 This form of the FFL will be our focus for the rest of the module.

-**STOP:** How could we simulate a feedforward loop with chemical reactions akin to the simulation that we used for negative autoregulation?
+**STOP:** How could we simulate a feedforward loop with a particle-based reaction-diffusion model akin to the simulation that we used for negative autoregulation?
 What would we compare this simulation against?
 {: .notice--primary}

 [![image-center](../assets/images/600px/type-1_incoherent_feed-forward_loop.png){: .align-center width="300px"}](../assets/images/type-1_incoherent_feed-forward_loop.png)